cmu-sei/helm-charts/charts/topomojo/README.md

 #### Identity Provider Role Mapping

-TopoMojo can ingest roles from the identity provider (e.g. Keycloak).
+TopoMojo can ingest roles from the identity provider.
 For example, an identity administrator can add roles like administrator, builder, or any custom role of their choosing and configure TopoMojo's API to map those IDP roles to TopoMojo roles.

 Use the `Oidc__UserRolesClaimPath` setting to provide the JWT path to identity role assignments.